-Our Statement also sets out:
+Our SPE also sets out:

-- the Board's expectations for the NZ Super Fund's performance over the 2021/22 financial year; - the key risks to our performance and the actions being taken by the Board to manage those risks; - forecast operating costs to be incurred by the Elevate NZ Venture Fund; and - forecast financial statements for the 2021/22 financial year for both the Guardians and the NZ Super Fund.
-Forecast financial statements for the Elevate NZ Venture Fund are not required.
+- our expectations for the NZ Super Fund's performance over the 2023/24 financial year; - the key risks to the NZ Super Fund's performance and the actions we are taking to manage those risks; and - prospective financial statements for the 2023/24 financial year for both the Guardians and the NZ Super Fund.
+Prospective financial statements for Elevate are not required.

-Each year we receive a Letter of Expectations from the Minister of Finance outlining the Minister's expectations of the Guardians' activities for the forthcoming year.
-A number of the activities referred to are multi-year activities that we undertake as part of our business as usual work streams.
-A copy of the Letter, along with the Guardians' response, is available on our website (www.nzsuperfund.nz).
+Each year, we receive a Letter of Expectations from the Minister of Finance outlining the Minister's expectations of the Guardians' activities for the forthcoming year.
+A number of the activities referred to are multi-year activities that we undertake as part of our business-as-usual work streams.
+A copy of the Letter, along with the Guardians' response, is available on our website: www.nzsuperfund.nz.